spreadshirt/SpreadKit/Introduction.md

 ### Managing Basket Items

-To start off with basket management, get sourself a shiny new instance if `SPBasketManager`:
+To start off with basket management, get yourself a shiny new instance of `SPBasketManager`:

 ```objc
 SPBasketManager *basketManager = [SPBasketManager alloc] init];